TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Method

-\paragraph{Equipment Reconstruction.} Each movable medical equipment item was reconstructed with a $\sim$2-minute wide-angle handheld video with full 360° coverage.
-In our experiments, we reconstructed four representative equipments: the operating table, the Ion surgical robot, the C-arm X-ray system, and the stretcher.
+Each movable medical equipment item was reconstructed with a $\sim$2-minute wide-angle handheld video with full 360° coverage.
+In our experiments, we reconstructed four representative equipment: the operating table, the Ion surgical robot, the C-arm X-ray system, and the stretcher.
 The resulting meshes were simplified to 20k–40k faces and textured at 2K resolution to balance geometric detail and rendering efficiency within the simulation environment.